 The thing with self-employment

 I recently visited a friend (let’s call him Chitsanzo) who rears local chickens, lots of them.
-As someone who rears a much smaller number myself, I was impressed that his chickens don’t die in droves like mine.
-Together with someone else that I was with at the time, we started discussing how Chitsanzo could turn his ‘thing’ into a business and make a living off chickens.
-We never asked if going commercial was on Chitsanzo’s mind and resisted the temptation to ask him.
+As someone who rears a much smaller number myself, I was impressed that his chickens don’t die in droves like mine do.
+I was together with another friend and we started discussing how Chitsanzo could turn his ‘thing’ into a business and make a living off chickens.
+Mind you we never even asked if going commercial was on Chitsanzo’s mind.

-Ask any business owner who has been in business long enough and they will tell you that self-employment is not that simple.
-Being passionate about rearing chickens and tailoring clothes or being skilled at public speaking is not all it takes to run a successful business.
+Ask any business owner in Malawi who has been in business long enough and they will tell you that self-employment is not that simple.
+Being passionate about rearing chickens, tailoring clothes or being skilled at public speaking is not all it takes to run a successful business.

 Jack of many skills

-A startup has many moving parts and you have to be comfortable with each of them.
-You have to wear the many hats of bookkeeper, admin guy, business development guru, salesperson and marketer.
+A (small) business has many moving parts and you have to be somewhat comfortable with each of them.
+You have to wear the many hats of bookkeeper, debt collector, admin guy, business development guru, salesperson and social media marketer.
 As you start adding on employees and assets, you need to know how to deal with HR and insurance issues.

 “Gosh, Austin, you are one negative son of a gun!” you must be telling yourselves :))